Strong pathwise solution and large deviation principle for the stochastic Boussinesq equations with partial diffusion term: Introduction

 where $u=(u_{1},\cdots,u_{d}), d=2,3$, $\pi$ and $\theta$ denote the velocity, pressure and temperature, respectively; $e_{2}=(0,1),e_{3}=(0,0,1)$, $\mathcal{W}$ is a Q-Wiener process that will be introduced in Section 2.
 The initial conditions are random variables $u(0,\cdot)=u_{0}(\omega, x),~~ \theta(0,\cdot)=\theta_{0}(\omega, x)$ with sufficient spatial regularity introduced later.
 We focus on the periodic boundary conditions, with the spatial domain being the torus $\mathbb{T}^{d}=(-\pi,\pi)^{d}, d=2,3$.
 In short, the Boussinesq equations model the interaction between the incompressible fluid flow and thermal dynamics.
 We will refer to the first and second equations in system \eqref{Equ1.1} as equations of momentum and temperature, respectively.
 For the deterministic Boussinesq equations, there have been some existence and regularity results in \cite{Yzhuan,Ye,Zhuan} for the full viscous case and in \cite{Chae} for the partial viscous case.
-If $\theta=0$, the system (1.1) reduces to the stochastic Navier-Stokes equations, for which substantial developments have been made in recent years, see for example, \cite{Temam,Millet,Breit,Gibbon,Flandoli2,Glatt,Chueshov,Rozovskii,Masmoudi,Zhang,Sundar,DWang}.
+The well-posedness of solutions in two dimensions with noise driven by the cylindrical Wiener process was given in \cite{Trenchea} for strong solution, in \cite{Chueshov} for global solutions that are weak in PDE sense and strong in probability sense, in \cite{Brzezniak, Yamazaki} for martingale solutions, and in \cite{Alonso, du} for maximal strong solutions, especially \cite{du} established the global existence of strong solution where system was driven by non-degenerate multiplicative noises which provided a regularizing effect, the initial data was also required to be sufficiently small.
+For examples of results on the well-posedness of solutions to the system driven by other types of noise such as fractional Brownian motion or L\'evy noise we refer the reader to \cite{Bessaih, Huang1, Huang2, HuangLi}.
+If $\theta=0$, the system \eqref{Equ1.1} reduces to the stochastic Navier-Stokes equations, for which substantial developments have been made in recent years, see for example, \cite{Temam,Millet,Breit,Gibbon,Flandoli2,Glatt,Chueshov,Rozovskii,Masmoudi,Zhang,Sundar,DWang}.
 Also for the stochastic Euler equations, we refer the reader to \cite{BessaihH,Flandoli1,PeszatS,Mariani,Kim1}.
-Here we shall study the well-posedness and large deviation principle of strong solutions to the Boussinesq system \eqref{Equ1.1} with only partial diffusion, that is, only the equation of momentum has viscous diffusion but the equation of temperature has no diffusion, which makes the analysis challenging.
+Here we shall study the well-posedness and large deviation principle of strong solutions to the Boussinesq system \eqref{Equ1.1} with only partial diffusion, that is, only the equation of momentum has viscous diffusion but the equation of temperature has no diffusion.

 We now give an overview of this paper, including the main difficulties and our new ideas and results.
 For the first part, we mainly concentrate on proving the local existence and uniqueness of strong solution to the system \eqref{Equ1.1} forced by multiplicative noise in dimensions two and three, where the solutions are strong in both PDE and probabilistic sense evolving continuously in $H^{s}$ for integer $s>\frac{d}{2}+1$.
 A key ingredient which allows us to obtain the strong pathwise solution is to establish the compactness in suitable functional space.
 In the stochastic setting, the embedding $L^{2}(\Omega;X)\hookrightarrow L^{2}(\Omega;Y)$ might not be compact, even if $X\hookrightarrow\hookrightarrow Y$.
 As a result, the usual compactness criteria, such as the Aubin or Arzel\`{a}-Ascoli type theorems, can not be used directly.
 Thus, we rely on the Yamada-Watanabe type argument to obtain the pathwise solution after we establish the existence of martingale solution and pathwise uniqueness.